matloff/fasteR/README.md

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/MTCarsWtMPG.png)

-In contrast to the previous plot, in which our data were on the vertical axis and time was on the horizontal, now we are plotting *two* datasets, against each other.
+In contrast to the previous plot, in which our data were on the vertical axis and time was on the horizontal, now we are plotting *two* vectors, against each other.
 This enables us to explore the relation between car weight and gas mileage.